Dixadxt/Dixadxt/README.md

 <h4 align="center">I'm a currently enrolled as a Student pursuing my Bachelor's degree in Information Technology.</h4>

-- 🔭 I’m working on my second year project.
+- 🔭 I’m working on my final year project.

 - 🌱 I’m on track for learning more about Java, Web Development and Data-Structures_n_Algorithms.